The Buffalo Community Centre

-The Buffalo Community Centre provides a multipurpose resource community facility to help improve the lives of the local people in Blyth.
-The local Croft Ward and Cowpen Quay is classed as very deprived.
+The Centre provides varied services and projects to help improve the lives of the local people in Blyth.

-It is the aim of the Buffalo Community Centre to improve the conditions and well-being of our community, whilst stimulating economic activity through provision of lifelong learning and recreational activities.
-The Centre also aims to establish strong community structures and work in partnership with other local providers both from the voluntary and statutory sector.
+It also aims to establish strong community structures and work in partnership with other local providers both from the voluntary and statutory sector.

 A Brief History of The Buffalo Community Centre